Topaz1618/Topaz1618/README.md

 ####  🚀 Projects that I've been working on:

+- [SwiftPic](https://github.com/Topaz1618/SwiftPic) - SwiftPic powered by FastAPI for the backend and PIL for image manipulation, this web app offers a clean interface for uploading and processing images, with Vue.js handling the frontend.

 - [Topaz1618/GPTBot](https://github.com/Topaz1618/GPTBot) - GPTBot is a project built on the Tornado framework, utilizing WebSocket for real-time bidirectional communication.

 - [Topaz1618/Topaz1618.github.io](https://github.com/Topaz1618/Topaz1618.github.io) - My personal website and blog.